vlab-cs-ucsb/ABC/README.md

 ####JAVA
   You have to compile *__ABC__* with your *__JAVA_HOME__* path is set to a valid java path.
 Once you set your *__JAVA_HOME__* path, you need to install/re-install *__ABC__* on your system.

-  You need to set VM argument __jni.library.path__ to path where your shared libraries are install, or alternatively you can set __LD_LIBRARY_PATH__ environment variable to that path.
+  You need to set Java VM argument __java.library.path__ to path where your shared libraries are install, or alternatively you can set __LD_LIBRARY_PATH__ environment variable to that path.

   You can use *__&lt;abc-source-folder&gt;/lib/ABCJava__* as an example Java program that calls __abc__.